Loading...

 However, in recent years, the company wanted to take a new step in the innovation and integration of new technologies.
 This is how the concept of digital transformation surfaced in the organization.
 The idea was simple: take technological innovation a step further, integrate technologies like AI and IoT, and make the company’s data talk.
 Ideas and projects quickly came in from all departments; now it was time to set priorities.

-The company decided to use the problem framing methodology to define and prioritize the most promising projects, those that would yield the best results at the end of the digital transformation.
+The company decided to use the innovation sprint methodology to define and prioritize the most promising projects, those that would yield the best results at the end of the digital transformation.
 Manufacturing companies understand that implementing certain technologies can help them stand out from the competition.
 “Where it becomes difficult is to find the right method to make this transition, to filter the different projects, to determine the strategy, and especially to have a clear vision,” adds Mr. Quirion.

 Why make a problem framing?